Ayushgupta0912/End-to-End-Data-Pipeline-on-AWS-S3-Lambda-Glue-QuickSight-Hands-on/README.md

 This Project involves building a serverless data pipeline on AWS for processing CSV files.
 The pipeline automates the ingestion, transformation, and visualization of data.
 CSV files are uploaded to an raw data S3 bucket (csv-raw-data), triggering an AWS Lambda function to preprocess the data and store it in the processed data bucket(csv-processed-data).

 AWS Glue is then used for further ETL (Extract, transform, Load) operations, and the final data is stored in final data bucket (csv-final-data).
 Finally, Amazon QuickSight is used to create interactive dashboards and reports for visualizing the final data.

+# Services Used
+• Amazon S3: Used for scalable storage of raw and processed data, providing event-driven architecture capabilities with S3 event notifications.
+[Storage]

+• AWS Lambda: Acts as a serverless compute layer, automatically triggered to preprocess and clean CSV files upon upload to S3.
+[Compute]

+• AWS Glue: Provides ETL capabilities to extract, transform, and load data into a usable format for analysis.
+[ETL/Big Data]

+• Amazon QuickSight: Offers interactive dashboards and reports for real-time data visualization.
+[Analytics]

+• IAM Roles and Policies: Ensures secure access to S3, Lambda, Glue, and QuickSight.
+[Permissions]